 So Ordered

-Full AI-narrated readings of U.S. Supreme Court majority opinions.
-Each episode pairs the Court's own syllabus with the full majority opinion, read in a synthesized voice cloned from the authoring justice's public oral-argument audio.
-Every episode opens with an explicit AI disclosure.
+AI-narrated readings of U.S. Supreme Court majority opinions.
+Each episode pairs the Court's syllabus with a reading of the majority opinion, lightly adapted for listening and voiced by a synthesized voice styled to loosely resemble the authoring justice.

 What this is